South African literature: Prose

-Being a predominantly agricultural society, the plaasroman (farm novel) plays a prominent role in early as well as later novels.
-One of the archetypes is C. M. van den Heever's Laat Vrugte, which lay the foundations for parodies in the 1960s and later such as Etienne Leroux's Sewe dae by die Silbersteins, André P. Brink's Houd-den-bek and Eben Venter's Ek stamel ek sterwe.
+As a predominantly agricultural society, South Africa has produced a prominent body of plaasroman (farm novels) in both early and later periods.
+One of the archetypes is C. M. van den Heever's Laat Vrugte, which laid the foundations for parodies in the 1960s and later, such as Etienne Leroux's Sewe dae by die Silbersteins, André P. Brink's Houd-den-bek and Eben Venter's Ek stamel ek sterwe.
 Another example is Marie Linde's novel Onder bevoorregte mense, published in 1925 and also issued in English as Among Privileged People.
 Even some English novels, such as J. M. Coetzee's Disgrace, remind one of the plaasroman.
 As urbanisation became more prominent during the time of the two World Wars, other forms emerged, notably the dorpsroman (town novel) such as Lettie Viljoen's Karolina Ferreira, Etienne van Heerden's Die Swye van Mario Salviati, or Die Werfbobbejaan.

 Afrikaans writing tends to be critical of conservative culture, and during the Apartheid regime, critical of politics as well.
 André P. Brink and Etienne Leroux deserve special mention, Brink not only because he is accessible to English readers (he writes in English and Afrikaans, e.g. Duiwelskloof is available as Devil's Valley), but also because the vast oeuvre he produced (prose and drama) sets him apart as arguably the greatest South African writer.
 Leroux produced less, but had a profound influence on the literary scene.
-His characters are often outsiders, and his satirical view on South African issues embodies alchemistic, Jungian and Cabbalistic theories and philosophies, with the novel reading like a palimpsest with different levels of meaning.
+His characters are often outsiders, and his satirical view of South African issues embodies alchemical, Jungian, and Cabbalistic theories and philosophies, with the novel reading like a palimpsest with multiple layers of meaning.
 This style had a profound influence on writers such as Ingrid Winterbach (Lettie Viljoen), Alexander Strachan, and Etienne van Heerden's magical realist novels.